Aunt Jemima: In popular culture

 Aunt Jemima has been featured in various formats and settings throughout popular culture.
 Aunt Jemima has been a present image identifiable by popular culture for well over a century, dating back to Nancy Green's appearance at the 1893 World Fair in Chicago, Illinois.

 Aunt Jemima, a minstrel-type variety radio program, was broadcast January 17, 1929 – June 5, 1953, at times on CBS and at other times on the Blue Network.
 The program had several hiatuses during its time on the air.

-The 1933 novel Imitation of Life by Fannie Hurst features an Aunt Jemima-type character, Delilah, a maid struggling in life with her widowed employer, Bea.
-Their fortunes change dramatically when Bea capitalizes on Delilah's family pancake recipe by opening a restaurant that attracts tourists at the Jersey Shore.
-It becomes a great success and is eventually packaged and sold as “Aunt Delilah's Pancake Mix”, packaged with an image of Delilah on the box dressed as an Aunt Jemima.
-The 1934 film version, Imitation of Life, retains this part of the plot, but it was excised from the 1959 remake, Imitation of Life.

 In the 1960s, Betye Saar began collecting images of Aunt Jemima, Uncle Tom, Little Black Sambo, and other stereotyped African-American figures from folk culture and advertising of the Jim Crow era.
 She incorporated them into collages and assemblages, transforming them into statements of political and social protest.

 The Liberation of Aunt Jemima is one of her most notable works from this era.
 In this mixed-media assemblage, Saar utilized the stereotypical mammy figure of Aunt Jemima to subvert traditional notions of race and gender.

 "Aunt Jemima's Kitchen"—named Aunt Jemima's Pancake House when it first started operating in 1955—was a restaurant opened in 1962 during the Civil Rights Movement as the official Aunt Jemima restaurant at Disneyland.
 In addition to the restaurant, a woman portraying Aunt Jemima was poised at the restaurant to take pictures with its patrons.
 Aunt Jemima's Kitchen also had additional locations across the United States.
 However, the Disneyland location closed in July 1970 after Quaker Oats withdrew its sponsorship following a dispute with The Walt Disney Company over control of the restaurant.